ncsa/Swift-T-Variant-Calling/test/BWTests/newTesting/README.md

 Now, Jacob is trying to replicate the errors and successes of our previous experimentation, and he will keep the records here.

+## Background on running on BW

+On Blue waters, on each test, I use a starter sh script to make the call to Swift/T, which generates a qsub.
+But this qsub is missing some info that must be added manually.
+I kill the original submitted qsub and add the following

 ## 2 Node Test

 **Note that even though the test is named 2 Node Test, it actually uses 3 nodes, as one extra is needed for Swift/T itself**